 Diabetes mellitus is a chronic condition that can lead to complications over time.
 These complications can include:

-- Coronary heart diseases, which can lead to a heart attack
+- Coronary heart diseases or Cardiovascular disease which can lead to a heart attack

 - Cerebrovascular diseases which can lead to a stroke

 - Retinoplasty (disease of the eye) which can lead to blindness